 d) Distributions of non-cash assets to owners

-The following disclosure illustrates when an entity applies SFRS(I) INT 17 Distrib accounting for distributions of non-cash assets to owners of the Company. outions of Non-cash Assets to Owners in
+The following disclosure illustrates when an entity applies SFRS(I) INT 17 accounting for distributions of non-cash assets to owners of the Compa

 "Accounting policy

 Note X Share capital

 "

 Distribution of non-cash assets to owners of the company

-SFRS(I) INT 17.11, 13 The Group measures a liability to distribute non-cash assets as a dividend to the of of the assets to be distributed.
-At the end of each reporting date and at the dat adjusts the carrying amount of the dividend payable, with any changes in the correcognised directly in equity as adjustments to the amount of the distribution. te of settlement, the Group reviews and arrying amount of the dividend payable On settlement of the dividend payable,
+RS(I) INT 17.11, The Group measures a liability to distribute non-cash assets as a dividend of the assets to be distributed.
+At the end of each reporting date and at adjusts the carrying amount of the dividend payable, with any changes in recognised directly in equity as adjustments to the amount of the distribu- the date of settlement, the Group reviews and the carrying amount of the dividend payabl

-SFRS(I) INT 17.14 the Group recognises the difference, if any, between the carrying amount of the ass of the dividend payable in the profit or loss." sets distributed and the carrying amount
+RS(I) INT 17.14 the Group recognises the difference, if any, between the carrying amount of of the dividend payable in the profit or loss." the assets distributed and the carrying amoun

 "Note X Non-current assets and non-current liabilities distributed to owners

-SFRS(I) INT 17.16(a) On xx, the Company's shareholders approved the distribution of all the shares in owned subsidiaries, to the Company's shareholders.
-The operation of MS Pta activities.
-The Group and the Company recognised a dividend payable of \$xxx, be distributed.
+RS(I) INT 17.16(a) On xx, the Company's shareholders approved the distribution of all the sh owned subsidiaries, to the Company's shareholders.
+The operation of activities.
+The Group and the Company recognised a dividend payable of be distributed.
 On xxx, the shares were distributed.
-As at 31 December 20x1, the assets of \$xxx and liabilities of \$xxx. e Ltd comprise the Group's electronics being the fair value of the net assets to
+As at 31 December 20 assets of \$xxx and liabilities of \$xxx.
+MS Pte Ltd comprise the Group's electronic f \$xxx, being the fair value of the net assets to

 Group and the

 Company

 20x6

 \$'000

 Assets classified as held for distribution to owners

 Property, plant and equipment XX

 Intangible assets XX

 Trade and other receivables XX

 Inventories XX

+XX

 Liabilities classified as held for distribution to owners

 Trade and other payables (xx)

 Loans and borrowings (xx)

+(xx)

-SFRS(I) INT 17.16(b) (xx)
+RS(I) INT 17.16(b)

-There was no change in the fair value of the assets to be distributed distribution was approved and the date that the dividend was settled." between the date the